ZhongweiZhangsite/WPPT/README.md

 ## The code contans three modules:

-- NMA: Time dependent normal mode velocity or displacement calculation.
+- NMA: Time-dependent normal mode velocity or displacement calculation.
-- PWave: Phonon Wavelet transform for the coherence time, lifetime and spatial coherence length calculation. (upcoming soon for the coherence length calculation part)
+- PWave: Phonon Wavelet transform for the coherence time distribution, coherence length distribution and phonon decay calculation. (upcoming soon for the coherence length calculation part)
-- WPpt: Thermal conductivity calculation including wavelike and particlelike phonons. (upcoming soon)
+- WPpt: Particlelike lifetimes, coherence corrected lifetimes and coherence time.
+And, thermal conductivity calculation including wavelike and particlelike phonons. (upcoming soon)

 ## The code should have interface to: